 No matter the season there’s always something incredible to do around Sunshine Village.

-Just a 30-minute drive from downtown Banff, Sunshine Village is primarily a ski resort, and it often is the first resort to open up in Canada every winter, and one of the last to close – The season lasts from November until May!
+Just a 30-minute drive from the town of Banff, Sunshine Village is primarily a ski resort, and it’s often the first resort to open up in Canada every winter, and one of the last to close.
+The season lasts from November until May!

-3000 skiable acres and 12 chair lifts makes it world class, and there’s terrain to suit skiers and snowboarders of all levels.
+Sunshine Village boasts 3000 skiable acres and 12 chair lifts making it world-class.
+There’s terrain to suit skiers and snowboarders of all levels.

 Families will have a great time, and the ski school is one of the best in the country.

-While it’s not an inexpensive destination, doing some excellent skiing for the day, only to relax in the lodge with a hot drink in the evening, makes Sunshine Village one of the coolest attractions in Banff.
+While Sunshine Village is not a budget-friendly destination, doing some excellent skiing all day and relaxing in the lodge with a hot drink in the evening makes Sunshine Village one of the coolest attractions in Banff.

-But once the ski season it’s over, and June rolls around, the snow melts and the terrain reveals splendid hiking opportunities.
+But once the ski season is over, and June rolls around, the snow melts and the terrain reveals splendid hiking trails around Sunshine Village.

-The Sunshine Meadows pop in to life, and are considered some of the best hiking trails in the entire wider region.
+The Sunshine Meadows pop into life, and are considered some of the best hiking trails in the entire wider region.
 There are also some great mountain biking trails.

 Hiking is completely free, and the scenery is stunning, which is why Sunshine Meadows is one of the best things to see in Banff.